MicrosoftDocs/dynamics-365-project-operations/articles/pro/project-operations-overview-lite.md

 Use this deployment type if your expectation from Project Operations is to use the full project lifecycle, including the following requirements:

 - Ability to manage project-based sales with other types of sales using the capabilities in the Sales application.
-- An integrated project management system that manages internal and billable projects for schedules and financials from project sales to invoicing.
+- An integrated system that manages internal and billable projects for schedules and financials from project sales to invoicing.
 - A third-party Enterprise resource planning (ERP/Financial accounting system to integrate with Project Operations.
 - A third-party system to work with sales taxes, exchange rates, expense reimbursements, and non-project expenses.